sdeboudt/revealjs/README.md

 This example repository demonstrates a presentation crafted with `RStudio` through an **RMarkdown** construct.

-Please visit the web presentation [here](https://sdeboudt.github.io/revealjs/Revealjs.html) In the presentation you will find useful links to how to get you started!
+In the presentation you will find useful links to how to get you started!
+Please visit the web presentation [here](https://sdeboudt.github.io/revealjs/Revealjs.html).